Keeping Up Appearances (Friday Night Lights): Plot

 Tim (Taylor Kitsch) and Lyla (Minka Kelly) accompany Buddy (Brad Leland) to the airport, picking up Lyla's siblings as they prepare to go on a camping trip.
 That night, Eric (Kyle Chandler) and Tami (Connie Britton) dine with the McCoys, although Eric shares his discomfort with the McCoy's treatment of J.D.
 (Jeremy Sumpter).

-Tami talks with Jamarcus Hall (Sinqua Walls), Dillon's starter fullback, after he gets himself in trouble for setting a classmate's hair on fire.
+Tami talks with Jamarcus Hall (Sinqua Walls), Dillon's starting fullback, after he gets himself in trouble for setting a classmate's hair on fire.
 She meets with his parents to warn him about a possible suspension, but the parents are surprised to discover that Jamarcus was part of the team.
 She tells Eric that Jamarcus was removed off the team, upsetting him as he has no fullback ready for the next game.
 He visits Jamarcus' family to make them consider changing their minds, finding that they are not interested in football and that they are constantly moving.
 Eric convinces them in watching the next game to see their son's potential.

 With the house finally remodelated, Jason (Scott Porter) decides that they should sell the house themselves instead of contacting a real estate agent.
 However, Tim, Herc (Kevin Rankin), and Billy (Derek Phillips) are astonished at the $295,000 price tag, as it is higher than they initially agreed.
 They throw an open house, but they struggle in finding buyers interested in the property.
 When Billy and Herc express frustration, Jason finally admits that he needs the project to work in order to send money to Noah, and they decide to continue helping him.